 Purpose

-The system of reserve requirements in Suriname is imposed on commercial banks liabilities (1) in domestic currency and (2) in foreign currency.
-Reserve requirements on domestic currency liabilities were introduced on May 15, 2001, while that on foreign currency became effective as of February 12, 2003.
-The reserve requirements in domestic currency serve predominantly a monetary control function.
+The system of reserve requirements in Suriname is imposed on commercial banks’ liabilities in domestic currency and in foreign currency.
+Reserve requirements on domestic currency liabilities were introduced on 15 May 2001, while that on foreign currency became effective as of 12 February 2003.
+The reserve requirements in domestic currency (SRD) serve predominantly a monetary control function.
 They restrict commercial banks capacity to lend, and hence aggregate demand.
-Reserve requirements in foreign currency are intended to provide protection against liquidity/availability risk, and to enhance the stability of the Suriname dollar.
-The Surinamese economy is highly dollarized (deposit and credit dollarization of ±50% and 40%, respectively).
+Reserve requirements in foreign currency are intended to provide protection against liquidity/availability risk, and to enhance the stability of the Suriname dollar given the high dollarization of the Surinamese economy (deposit and credit dollarization of ±80% and 55%, respectively in 2023).

 Technical issues